 Symposium highlights include:

-- Empowering the Next Generation of Clean Air Advocates panel featuring prominent youth activists, including Lana Weidgenant, Deputy Director of Partnerships at Zero Hour
+Our Clean Air Future: The Power of Youth Advocates panel featuring prominent youth activists, including Lana Weidgenant, Deputy Director of Partnerships at Zero Hour

 We’ll also host the official premiere of a film by our partners at the American University Center for Environmental Filmmaking on the legacy of the Clean Air Act, and the challenges the nation faces in achieving clean air for all.

 More details about the symposium, including the full agenda, are available here.